murkl/arch-os/docs/REFERENCE.md

 | Compile jobs | 1/GiB, capped at core count | More would run a live image out of memory |

 One `timeout` around the whole build; passwordless `sudo` granted for its length and revoked after.

+**Note:** _`/etc/makepkg.conf.d/arch-os.conf` adds `-march=native` to `CFLAGS`/`CXXFLAGS`.
+A distro repository builds one binary for every CPU and has to pick a low baseline; a package built here never leaves this machine, so it is compiled for the CPU actually running it._

 **Note:** _Only `paru` and `yay`, both built from source against this machine's pacman.
 A `-bin` package is linked against the pacman of the day it was published and stops starting the day Arch moves `libalpm` - not offered here._